New York - Philips

 The O'Neill line

 consists of four models: two over-ear and two in-ear headphones.
-All retail for
+All have

-$99.99, are the over-ear Stretch headphones.
-Featuring a "flexible and tough"
+line, at $99.99, are the over-ear Stretch headphones.
+Featuring a "flexible and

-cushioned headband, the pair have a design that keep in line with O'Neill's
+tough" cushioned headband, the pair have a design that keep in line with

-wetsuits.
-Other elements include 40mm drivers, neoprene padding, a tangle-free
+O'Neill's wetsuits.
+Other elements include 40mm drivers, neoprene padding, a

-art and digital media"-inspired Snugs headphones also have 400mm drivers, but
+"street art and digital media"-inspired Snugs headphones also have 400mm

 connectors and noise-isolating ear cushions.